ryanshim/cpsc362coinbaseTradingBot/README.md

 # cpsc362coinbaseTradingUtility
 Project for CPSC 362 - Foundations of Software Engineering.

+*Note: This project is a wholly unfinished piece of software complete with bugs.
+This software was more for API exploration and simple data analysis.

 ###### Team Members
 * Pablo Pelayo - jrpelayo13@csu.fullerton.edu
 * Kevin Pham - kpham163@csu.fullerton.edu